AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 > **Did you workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We made use of both branches and PRs in our project.
-In our group, each member had an branch that they worked on in*
-> *addition to the main branch.
-To merge code we ...*
->

 > Answer:

---- question 9 fill here ---
+We made use of both branches and pull requests (PRs) in our project to manage version control effectively.
+Each team member worked on a separate branch for their tasks, keeping the main branch stable and clean.
+When a team member completed a feature or fixed a bug, they opened a pull request to merge their branch into the main branch.
+This allowed the team to review the changes, provide feedback, and ensure that the code was correct and aligned with project standards before merging.

+Using branches and PRs improved collaboration and reduced the risk of conflicts.
+It also helped us maintain a stable main branch while allowing parallel development.
+This workflow ensured that every change was tracked, reviewed, and documented, making it easier to manage the project and maintain code quality.

 ### Question 10